D2. Navigating in VR

 component is attached to the same GameObject as the XR Rig.
 This component handles the actual rotational transformation requested by the snap turn provider.

-If your
+If your setup already includes a

 , be sure to disable or remove it.
 Only one turn provider should be active at a time to avoid conflicts between smooth and snap turning behaviors. - Select your